-The analyst then generates a data structure against which developers can write software.
+The analyst then generates a data structure against which developers can write application software.
 The data structure can be a class model or a relational database schema.

-When generating a relational schema, the ORM tool automatically generates a fully normalized cost conscious managers should take note that ORM helps to reduce development costs and helps to minimize the risk of making costly design errors.
+When generating a relational schema, the ORM tool automatically generates a fully normalized Cost conscious managers should note that ORM helps to reduce development costs and helps to minimize the risk of making costly design errors.

 What is the history of ORM?
 ORM has